4-Hydroxy-4-methylpentanoic acid

 4-Hydroxy-4-methylpentanoic acid (UMB68) is a tertiary alcohol, similar in structure to the drug GHB.
 The molecule has been synthesized and tested on animals in order to further research the effects of GHB.
-UMB68 has been shown to bind selectively to the GHB receptor ligand in binding assays, yet does not bind to GABAergic receptors.
+UMB68 has been shown to bind selectively to the GHB receptor ligand in binding assays, yet does not bind to GABA receptors.
 As such, it can provide a useful tool in studying the pharmacology of the GHB receptor in absence of GABAergic effects.